kseniia-chepur/todo-app/README.md

 - See all ToDos that were added to the Todo List

+- Edit selected ToDo from the Todo List

 - Filter ToDos by status (all/active/completed)

 - Toggle ToDos status